Bookmark and Share

 Trail Description:

-Although the Red Eagle Trail is flat for the first half-mile, the overall terrain is much easier when hiking the loop in a clockwise fashion.
+The description for this hike begins from the east side of the parking area, near the Historic Ranger Station.
+Although the Red Eagle Trail follows along flat terrain over the course of the first half-mile, the overall topography is much easier when hiking the loop in a clockwise direction.
 Moreover, views of the surrounding mountains are much better while proceeding southbound on the Beaver Pond Trail segment of the loop.

-1913 Historic Ranger StationI would also recommend hiking this loop in the morning, rather than later in the afternoon when the sun is high in the sky.
-The angle of the sun and the haze diminishes the views of the mountains towards the south and west.
+I would also recommend hiking this loop in the morning, rather than later in the afternoon when the sun is high in the sky.
+The angle of the sun and the haze will diminish the views of the mountains towards the south and west.

-fire damageBeyond the historic site the Beaver Pond Trail passes through a forest of large pine trees as it ascends the ridge.
-Roughly one mile from the trailhead hikers will pass through the ghostly remnants of a forest fire that scorched this area several years ago.
+Beyond the historic site the Beaver Pond Trail passes through an old-growth conifer forest as it ascends a low ridge.
+Roughly one mile from the trailhead hikers will begin passing through the ghostly remnants of the Red Eagle Fire, which scorched more than 34,000 acres in Glacier National Park and Blackfeet Tribal Lands during the summer of 2006.

 Once atop the ridge the terrain begins to level out.
 From here the trail alternates between open grassy fields and aspen groves.
-During the late spring and early summer you’ll find a wide variety of wildflowers throughout many portions of this hike, especially in the meadows atop the ridge.
+During the late spring and early summer you'll find a wide variety of wildflowers blooming throughout many portions of this hike, especially in the meadows atop the ridge.

-Beaver Pond LoopSoon afterwards the trail begins its descent towards the shores of St. Mary Lake.
+Soon afterwards the trail begins to descend towards the shores of St. Mary Lake.
 As the trail proceeds downhill it passes through pine forests, a couple of small aspen groves, as well as several large thimbleberry patches.

-The Beaver Pond Loop receives relatively few visitors, thus is a good hike for finding relative solitude.
-It’s also one of first trails in the park to be free of snow in the spring.
+The Beaver Pond Loop receives relatively few visitors, thus is a good hike for finding some relative solitude.
+It's also one of first trails in the park to be free of snow in the spring.

 mapelevation